asumansuenbuel/rose-studio-templates/docs/README.md

 - the *instance* page has a greenish top toolbar.

 <div style="font-style: italic; padding: 10px">
-//! // If you see this, you are in a scenario *class* page.
+//! // If you see this, you are in a scenario <b>class</b> page.
 Why?
-Because this line starts with &#47;&#47;! and will be processed by as Javascript line (which in this case is a comment line) by the Rose-Studio code generator.
+Because this line starts with &#47;&#47;! and will be processed as Javascript line (which in this case is a comment line) by the Rose-Studio code generator.
 </div>

+The code files contain a "HelloWorld.js" with the above content.
+If you are in the instance page, you can play with the values in the Config tab to change the generated code for HelloWorld.js.